robinhood/faust/docs/userguide/streams.rst

     async for event in stream.events():
         async with event:
             print(event.value)
-            # event acked when exiting this block
+            # event acknowledged when exiting this block

 Note that the conditions in automatic acknowledgment still apply when manually acknowledging a message.